rfhs/rfhs-wiki/pages/RF-CTF-SoftwareDefinedRadio-Challenges.md

 Commonly available ham radio software can be used to decode this.
 Examples include: fldigi, qsstv, direwolf, minimodem, wsjtx
 </details>

-## HAM_SSTV_n
+## HAM_SSTV_1

-Port Range 655X-655X is running a digital mode commonly used in ham radio.
+Port Range 6560 is running a digital mode commonly used in ham radio.

 Flag